-The subject commercial space is in compliance with this requirement and shall be maintained in compliance with this Section.
+The subject commercial space follows this requirement and shall be maintained in compliance with this Section.

-7. Conditional Use Findings.
+- 7. Conditional Use Findings.
 Planning Code Section 303 establishes criteria for the Planning Commission to consider when reviewing applications for Conditional Use authorization.
-On balance, the project complies with said criteria in that:

-A. The proposed new uses and building, at the size and intensity contemplated and at the proposed location, will provide a development that is necessary or desirable, and compatible with, the neighborhood or the community.
+On balance, the project complies with said criteria in that: - A. The proposed new uses and building, at the size and intensity contemplated and at the proposed location, will provide a development that is necessary or desirable, and compatible with, the neighborhood or the community.

-The size of the proposed use is in keeping with other storefronts on the block face.
+The size of the proposed use is equal to the size of the previous tenant space.
 The proposed Cannabis Retail establishment will not impact traffic or parking in the District as it will occupy an existing retail space.
 This will complement the mix of goods and services currently available in the district and contribute to the economic vitality of the neighborhood by removing a vacant storefront.

 The impact of increased access and visibility of cannabis to youth is a paramount concern for the City.
-While there are no sensitive uses (as defined in Planning Code Section 202.2) within 600 feet of the proposed site, there are parks within the vicinity, including Kidpower Park.
-However, the retail storefront has been specifically designed to have a security check in at the main entryway to prevent the entrance of minors.
-Additionally given that this approval is conditioned to prohibit on-site consumption, youth will be less exposed to persons leaving the establishment while under the influence of cannabis products, lessening the exposure of cannabis to youth in the general area.
+While there are no sensitive uses (as defined in Planning Code Section 202.2) within 600 feet of the proposed site, there are parks within the vicinity.
+However, the proposed outlet is fairly small and innocuous, and it is unlikely that a use of this size will have a noticeable impact on the surrounding context.
+Additionally, given that this approval is conditioned to prohibit on-site consumption, youth will be less exposed to persons leaving the establishment while under the influence of cannabis products, lessening the exposure of cannabis to youth in the general area.

 - B. The proposed project will not be detrimental to the health, safety, convenience or general welfare of persons residing or working in the vicinity.
-There are no features of the project that could be detrimental to the health, safety or convenience of those residing or working the area, in that: - (1) Nature of proposed site, including its size and shape, and the proposed size, shape and arrangement of structures;

-The height and bulk of the existing building will remain the same and will not alter the existing appearance or character of the project vicinity.

-(2) The accessibility and traffic patterns for persons and vehicles, the type and volume of such traffic, and the adequacy of proposed off-street parking and loading;

-The Planning Code does not require parking or loading for any use.
+There are no features of the project that could be detrimental to the health, safety or convenience of those residing or working the area, in that: - (1) Nature of proposed site, including its size and shape, and the proposed size, shape and arrangement of structures; - The height and bulk of the existing building will remain the same and will not alter the existing appearance or character of the project vicinity. - (2) The accessibility and traffic patterns for persons and vehicles, the type and volume of such traffic, and the adequacy of proposed off-street parking and loading; - The Planning Code does not require parking or loading for any use.
 The proposed use is designed to meet the needs of the immediate neighborhood and should not generate significant amounts of vehicular trips from the immediate neighborhood or citywide.
-The applicant intends to diligently prevent double-parking by customers who visit the store.

-(3) The safeguards afforded to prevent noxious or offensive emissions such as noise, glare, dust and odor;
+The applicant intends to diligently prevent double-parking by customers who visit the store. - (3) The safeguards afforded to prevent noxious or offensive emissions such as noise, glare, dust and odor;